jruels/tf-fun/labs/tf-variables-and-output/index.md

 If everything looks good, respond with `yes` to the prompt.

-Now apply the configuration again, but pass the variable on the command-line.
+Now apply the configuration again, but pass the variable on the command line.
 ```sh
 terraform apply -var 'instance_name=SomeOtherName'
 ```

-Variables passed via the command-line will not be saved , so you need to repeatedly set them, or add them to a variables file.
+Variables passed via the command line will not be saved , so you need to repeatedly set them or add them to a variables file.

-## Query Data with Outputs
+## Output values
-In this lab you will use output values to organize data to be queried and shown back to the user.
+Use output values to organize data to be queried and returned to the user.

 Create a file called `outputs.tf` to output the instance's ID and Public IP address with the following:
 ```hcl